 • Once chilled, remove dough from fridge and form 6 cookie balls, about 4 ounces (117 grams) each.
 Roll into large balls and place on a parchment-lined sheet or plate.
 Chill in the fridge or freezer for 15 minutes (see note 5).
 Want smaller cookies?
 See note 7.

-• Meanwhile, preheat oven to 325°F. Line a large sheet pan with a silicon baking mat (or parchment paper).
+• Meanwhile, preheat oven to 325°F. Line a large sheet pan with a silicone baking mat (or parchment paper).
 Place 3 cookie balls on the pan, leaving plenty of space between them.
 Bake for 13–18 minutes (I think they’re perfect at 15–16 minutes).
 Err on the side of underbaking for a fudgy, chewy cookie (see note 6).
 Right out of the oven, press the cookie edges inward with a metal spatula to get the perfect round bakery-style cookie.
 Add extra chocolate chips on top if desired.
 Let cookies cool on the pan 10–15 minutes before transferring to a cooling rack.
 Repeat with remaining dough.

 Video